matthew-brett/gitwash/doc/following_latest.rst

    git clone git://github.com/nipy/nipy.git

-You now have a copy of the code tree in the new ``nipy``x directory.
+You now have a copy of the code tree in the new ``nipy`` directory.

 Updating the code
 =================